Ready to understand your boy better? Sign up now

 Start by recognizing:

-Even now, with my girls in their early 30’s, I can truthfully say that you never get over missing them.
-But you do fill in and create your new “after-kids” life.
-You never get over it but you do move on.
+Even now, with my girls in their early 30’s, I can truthfully say that I never get over missing them.

 You move into enjoying everything they are doing as young, independent adults.
 And sometimes, even though you’re glad to have them home for the holidays, there is that little place where you’re just as glad to see them leave again, so you can return to your “new normal.”